deeputech/deeputech.github.io/_posts/2019-07-23-jhipster-microservices-with-istio-service-mesh-on-kubernetes.md

 ### Application gateway

 The store gateway application is the entry point for our microservices.
 Get the URL for the store app by running `echo store.jhipster.$INGRESS_IP.nip.io`, we already stored the `INGRESS_IP` to environment variables while creating the Istio setup.
-The URLs are also printed on console by the `kubectl-apply.sh` script.
+The URLs are also printed on the console by the `kubectl-apply.sh` script.
 Visit the URL in your favorite browser and explore the application.
 Try creating some entities for the microservices:

 ![Store gateway application](https://thepracticaldev.s3.amazonaws.com/i/cyd7foljtf7qkm6amgjj.png)_Store gateway application_